 Transgender children face uncertain futures.
 Many wait years to come out, and face isolation, rejection, and even violence.
 Our current political climate is a harsh one for trans children and their families.
-Ideally, children facing these struggles will feel comfortable enough to speak to their families but the news can, of course, be tough for parents to take.
+Ideally, children facing these struggles will feel comfortable enough to speak to their families but the news can be tough for some parents to take.
 Even well-meaning parents who wish to support their children may not know how to do so.
 Here are simple strategies for supporting your transgender child, no matter where they are on their journey.

 Accept Your Child’s Identity

 Rejecting your child’s identity as trans, or forcing them to “prove” it in some way, can be profoundly damaging.
 If your child has come forward to share their status as a trans person, they’ve likely spent significant time contemplating this identity.
-Your child—not you, not a pediatrician, not a psychiatrist, and certainly not any article you find on the Internet—is the best expert on their feelings and life.
+Your child—not you, not a pediatrician, not a psychiatrist, and certainly not an article you find on the Internet—is the best expert on their feelings and life.
 Believe your child about their status as trans.

 Some parents opt to label being trans as a passing phase.
 Don’t do this.
 It’s true that some children who identify as trans later change their mind, but this is uncommon.
 Even if your child is part of this small group, there is no harm in accepting their identity now.
 Just as you would support your child’s religious views knowing they might change, you should accept their gender identity, which is an even more fundamental component of who they are.

 Think for a moment about how you would feel if someone insisted that you were a different sex from what you are, or called you a name or a pronoun associated with that incorrect sex.
 That is precisely how children feel when their parents reject their gender identity.

 Follow Your Child’s Lead

 Transgender means many things to many people.
 Don’t assume that your child will want to transition, wear a certain type of clothing, or change their hobbies.
 Listen to your child about what being trans means to them, and know that there’s no right way to be trans.